The geology collection

 The collection of rock types is divided into igneous, metamorphic and sedimentary rocks.
 The total number is large but for the moment unknown.
 There are samples from different lava flows on Hawaii and Iceland, and ash from the volcanic eruption on Vesuvius.
 The collection also contains samples of rock types purchased from the Geological Survey of Sweden (SGU).

 The fossil section of the geological collection contains around 4,000 fossils from the Cambrian to the Quaternary periods.
 There are fossils here from the first fishes, petrified palm cones, plant fossils from missions such as the Swedish Polar Expedition 1901-1903, the winter expedition to Spetsbergen 1872-1873, fossils from Kinnekulle, Jämtland and Gotland.

 A researcher can obtain a lot of information from a geological sample.
-The geological collection is stored in a warehouse with a classic, numbered drawer system, making the material searchable for researchers.
+The geological collection is stored in collection storage rooms with a classic, numbered drawer system, making the material searchable for researchers.
 Search for minerals, rock types and fossils in the geology catalogue

 CONTACT FOR THE GEOLOGY COLLECTION

 Phone: +46 (0)10-441 42 50 Mobile: +46 (0)737-58 89 25